exercism/javascript/concepts/regular-expressions/introduction.md

 - With `Regular Expression Literal`: one time during initial code parsing and compiling
 - With `RegExp()` syntax: Every time new Object gets created.

-According to [this](https://stackoverflow.com/a/32523333)answer from Alexander Abakumov in StackOverflow, using literal syntax may be a better option not only because of performance, but also for simplicity and readability.
+Using literal syntax may be a better option not only because of performance, but also for simplicity and readability.
+For more details see [this](https://stackoverflow.com/a/32523333) Stackoverflow discussion.

 1. It is shorter and doesn’t force you to think in terms of class-like constructors.
 2. When using the `RegExp()` constructor, you also need to escape quotes and double-escape backslashes.
 It makes regular expressions that are hard to read and understand by their nature even more harder.